-Name of the Related Party and Nature of Relationship Nature of contracts/ arrangements/ transactions Duration of the contracts/ arrangements/ transactions Salient terms of the contracts or arrangements or transactions including the value ₹. in core) Date(s) of approval by the Board/ Shareholders, if any Amount paid as advances, if any SmartGlobal Solutions and Services; Proprietor - Mr. Manoj Nakra - Non-Executive Director of the Company Availing of advisory services for strengthening the Company's eCommerce capability and associated activities.
-36 months A fee of ₹ 2.60 Lakh per month plus out of pocket expenses at actual.
+Name of the Related Party and Nature of Relationship Nature of contracts/ arrangements/ transactions Duration of the contracts/ arrangements/ transactions Salient terms of the contracts or arrangements or transactions including the value ₹. in core) Date(s) of approval by the Board/ Shareholders, if any Amount paid as advances, if any SmartGlobal Solutions and Services; Availing of advisory services for strengthening 36 months A fee of ₹ 2.60 Lakh per month plus out of pocket Approval of Board of Directors on May 09, 2023 and None Proprietor - Mr. Manoj Nakra - the Company's eCommerce expenses at actual.
+Shareholders on July 04, 2023.
+Non-Executive Director of the Company capability and associated activities.
 During the tenure, revision in fee would be in the range of ₹ 2.60 Lakh to ₹ 4.00 Lakh per month, as may be mutually agreed with the consultant.
-Approval of Board of Directors on May 09, 2023 and Shareholders on July 04, 2023.
-None